 Echo — DeafnessDeafness means a hearing impairment that is so severe that the child is impaired in processing linguistic information through hearing, with or without amplification that adversely affects a child’s educational performance.

 Raised by her adoptive father, the villain the Kingpin, Echo adapts by learning fighting skills, but doesn’t learn some adaptive skills.

 Pros: Super fast reflexes, can mimic people instantly.

 Cons: Cannot communicate in combat.

 Teach adaptive skills.

 Doctor Mid-Nite — Blindness

-Visual impairments including blindness means an impairment in vision that, even with correction, adversely affects a child’s educational performance.
+Visual impairments including blindness mean an impairment in vision that, even with correction, adversely affects a child’s educational performance.

-A one time surgeon who, when operating on a witness for a mob trial had a grenade tossed in the room.
-After being blinded for a time, realizes he has inverted-blindness, and can see at night.
+A one time surgeon who, when operating on a witness for a mob trial had a grenade tossed into the room.
+After being blinded for a time realizes he has inverted-blindness and can see at night.